I teach history in chronological order, why do I need the themes?

 Using themes in teaching history does not mean that you must give up a chronological approach.
 Themes add a dimension to history that is vital if students are to make sense of it.

 Having a handful of big ideas in mind at the beginning of the year adds purpose to the selection of the details that a teacher will present.
 If we decided to emphasize the idea or theme--- The development of the United States and its role in world affairs is a result of many experiences with conflict and cooperation --- then we will select instructional material which illustrates this idea.

 Emphasizing a limited number of ideas with students with a variety of examples adds depth to a students developing understanding of history.

 We believe that without such guiding themes the selection of historical information is serendipitous.
 A close examination of popular textbooks will reveal that national publishers are also trying to pull history together more meaningfully by providing themes that emphasize throughout the text.
-We hope that you will closely examine the relationship between the themes and the example events we have identified to illustrate them.
+We hope that you will closely examine the relationship between the themes and the examples events we have identified to illustrate them.
 We believe that they will provide a framework that will be a powerful aid to promoting historical understanding in your students.

 with general questions,